-Traditional music promotion has focused on launches, singles, videos, EPs and albums.
-All of your marketing efforts are geared up to focus on launch.
-Often an 8 week period at best, frequently far less.
+Traditional music marketing has focused on launches, singles, videos, EPs and albums.
+All of your marketing efforts are geared up to focus on the launch.
+Often an 8-week period at best, frequently far less.
 Then once the launch has passed everything goes quiet and your return to writing your next batch of songs.
 Think of this approach as a Firework.
 Your marketing burns brightly for a short period of time and then disappears.
 People loved it when they could see it, but now it's gone.

 Bonfires burn bright for longer

-This is where the music industry and traditional music promotion has lost touch with the way people consume music.
-Nobody cares when a track was released, If you hear a song for the first time, it's new music.
+The other way to create your Bonfire strategy is to recycle previous Firework content.
+Remember, nobody cares when a track was released, If you hear a song for the first time, it's new music.
 Spotify playlists don't just contain music that was released last week, they just contain music, and if you enjoy it, you share it.
 Nobody is Googling 'when was that song released' and then deciding to ignore old music.